 Our Ghost Whey Protein review today looks mainly at the product formulation and its key ingredients.
 We’ll discuss the product’s features and benefits and investigate to determine if the product meets its marketing claims.
 Then, we’ll tell you where you can find the product, review the cost-value relationship, and as always, provide you with our rating in terms of effectiveness and value.

 The Ghost “Fam” is an eclectic group of fitness enthusiasts, DJs, EJs, and entrepreneurs from diverse backgrounds.
 Many members, regardless of their birthplace, have migrated to Southern California to pursue the fitness lifestyle.

-One of their most popular lifestyle ambassadors is Chris Guzman, a fitness model, YouTube vlogger, and amateur bodybuilder who helped in the formulation of their best-selling product, their pre-workout Legend.
-An unusual development, but a part of the GHOST® culture.
-We’ll table the Legend discussion for now, and focus on their Proteins in this article with an emphasis on their whey blend.
+One of their most popular lifestyle ambassadors is Chris Guzman, a fitness model, YouTube vlogger, and amateur bodybuilder who helped formulate their best-selling product, their pre-workout Legend.
+An unusual development but a part of the Ghost culture.
+For now, we’ll table the Legend discussion and focus on their Proteins in this article, emphasizing their whey blend.

-The company markets a variety of sports nutrition products to include:
+The company markets a variety of sports nutrition products, including:

 - Amino Acids

 - Gear; Shaker Cups and Hats

 - Special Bundles, such as Pre-workouts, Protein, and Shaker Cups